Welcome to today's edition of the Rush 24-7 podcast.

 Tell me the lie.

-The lie the li the innuendo is is this Imam that wants to build a mosque in New York City is a is a radical, but he wasn't too radical for George Bush to send him on the same kind of trip back when George Bush was.
+The innuendo is this Imam that wants to build a mosque in New York City is a radical, but he wasn't too radical for George Bush to send him on the same kind of trip back when George Bush was in the middle.

 Oh, you know, I got no problem.

-I don't think George W. Bush should be spending it on money on this imam.
+I don't think George W. Bush should be spending money on this Imam.

 I don't think Hillary, I don't think Condi.